 Lisbon is all about the details.
 The City of Seven Hills is filled with picture-perfect panoramas of pastel-colored buildings, charming neighborhoods, beautiful tile, and the haunting sounds of Fado music.

 If Portugal’s capital city wasn’t on your travel list, it should be.
-Aside from its charm, it’s incredibly affordable, has temperate weather year-round, great vegan food options, and hasn’t become nearly as touristy as many other cities.
+Aside from its charm, it’s incredibly affordable, has temperate weather year-round, and has become super vegan-friendly (seriously, it kind happened overnight)!

-This Lisbon vegan guide is packed with amazing vegan restaurants, bakeries, shops, activities, hotel suggestions, and much more!
-It can help you plan your entire trip from start to finish.
+This Lisbon vegan guide is packed with amazing vegan restaurants, bakeries, shops, activities, and more!
+You won’t need anything else to plan your adventure.

 One last thing, if you’re feeling a little anxious about traveling as a vegan, be sure to check out my vegan travel tips!